Gelembjuk/auth/README.md

 PHP Package for easy login to a web site with popular social networks.

-Now supports login with Facebook, Google, Twitter, LinkedIn.
+Now supports login with Facebook, Google, Twitter, LinkedIn, Xing.

 ### Installation